ZacharyGeurts/AMOURANTHRTX/README.md

 If you break it worse than me, throw it in the trash and grab another copy.

 What does zero cost mean?
 We hang everything out as inline and constexp encrypted globals, so you do not ask for anything.
 You know everything.
-Hackers see garbage and tamper protection prevents modifications.
+Hackers see garbage because they are not compiled with us, and tamper protection prevents any modification.
 Smart software handles everything so you can focus on world building.
 Add StoneKey.hpp to your cpp file and you will be on the team and allowed to listen and talk to the system if you showed at compile time.
 What is everything?
 Ummm...
 RTX.
 The buzzword.
 Shoots lights when turned on.
 Pew Pew.